 2. High dividend payout risks

-High dividend payout means that the company is distributing a major portion of their profits to their shareholders.
+A high dividend payout means that the company is distributing a major portion of their profits to their shareholders.
 For example, if a company made a profit of Rs 100 crores in a financial year and shares Rs 85 Crores as dividends, this means that the dividend payout ratio is 85%.

 At first glance, it may sound favorable for the shareholders.
 After all, they are getting a major portion of the profit as dividends.
 However, in the long run, it may not be advantageous for investors.

-3. Double Taxation
+3. Dividend Taxation

 Also read: Do I Need to Pay Tax on Dividend Income?